mdxabu/Student-CRUD/SETUP.md

 # Create a new Connection for AWS RDS in Mysql workbench
-- Put the AWS endpoint in the host field
+- copy the AWS endpoint and paste in the host field.
-- and put the AWS Master username & AWS Master password
+- and copy the AWS Master username & AWS Master password.
-- and give test connection
+- and do test connection.

+# Now you can create the database in AWS RDS using mysql workbench, if you create tables in database in mysql workbench it'll reflect on your AWS RDS
-# Setup the Mysql workbench
+## Setup the Mysql workbench

 ## Create a database
 ```sql